Battle of the Beanfield: Cultural references

 In the 1985 song "Stonehenge" by Poison Girls, the Battle of the Beanfield is referenced, highlighting the conflict between festival-goers and police forces.

 Singer Roy Harper's song "Back to the Stones" refers to the Battle of the Beanfield.
 It was recorded in 1989 and appears on his 1993 live album Unhinged.

 The Hawkwind song "Confrontation" from the album Out & Intake includes a description of the day's events and includes a dramatisation of some events including the repeated phrase "I am not interested in anything you have to say".

 The Levellers' song "Battle of the Beanfield", from their 1991 album Levelling the Land, was inspired by the Battle of the Beanfield.

 British progressive rock band Solstice wrote a song which comments on the Battle.
 "Circles" is found on their 1997 album of the same name, and includes what sounds like reporting from the battle, with Kim Sabido's voice-over.

 The song "Itinerant Child", by Ian Dury and Chaz Jankel, which appears on the 1998 album Mr. Love Pants, by Ian Dury & The Blockheads, was inspired by Dury's experiences during the incident.

 The police riot is a feature of the 2001 novel He Kills Coppers by Jake Arnott, partially following changes in police culture between the 1960s and the 1980s, later made into an ITV TV series.

+In 2009, the English-based street artist and political activist Banksy produced a large 2.5m x 3m 'Battle of the Beanfield' painting.

 The confrontation is also featured in the 2018 novel The Fountain in the Forest by Tony White.
+A first-hand account of the incident is described by Dale Vince in his 2020 book 'Manifesto'.

+In 2025, on the 40th anniversary of the confrontation.
+A surviving bus containing a small exhibition about the events of the time was displayed at the Glastonbury Festival.